 Packed with brain-friendly antioxidants, prebiotic carbohydrates and probiotic bacteria, this smoothie is a filling breakfast or an energizing midday snack.
 This simple recipe works well with any type of berry.

 If you prefer your smoothies on the thicker side, add a few more strawberries, or increase the proportion of yogurt to milk.

 This soothing drink is ideal when you’re feeling under the weather or just wanting a caffeine-free alternative to tea or coffee.
 Serve it warm or hot, and double the ginger for a spicier version.

-This refreshing smoothie is great for those long, hot summer days – perfect for drinking poolside.
+This refreshing smoothie is great for a hot summer day – it's perfect for drinking poolside.
 I refrigerate the melon for a few hours before making it so the smoothie is nice and cold.
-Serve it on its own, or garnish each glass…

 If you don't have blueberries on hand, strawberries work equally well.